locationtech/geomesa/docs/user/datastores/runtime_config.rst

 This property provides a rough upper-limit for the number of row ranges that will be scanned for a single query.
 It is specified as a number.
 In general, more ranges will result in fewer false-positive rows being scanned, which will speed up most queries.
 However, too many ranges can take a long time to generate, and overwhelm clients, causing slowdowns.
 The optimal value depends on the environment.
-Note that for temporal queries against the Z3 or XZ3 index, the number of ranges will be multiplied by the number of time periods (e.g. weeks by default) being queried.

 geomesa.query.timeout
 +++++++++++++++++++++